mrmuli/sealed-secrets-template/README.md

 # sealed-secrets-template

 This chart provides a template for creating Sealed Secrets.
+This was for demonstration purpose.